 After an intense headache cost tennis star Serena Williams a tournament match, she learned her pain was related to her menstrual cycle.
 "I'd never heard of [menstrual migraine headaches] before," she says.
 "All this time, I thought it was a regular migraine."
-About 60% of women with migraine heaches say it gets worse during their periods, and hormones may be to blame.
+About 60% of women with migraine headaches say it gets worse during their periods, and hormones may be to blame.
 Your doctor may suggest medicines to even out your hormone levels.

-Mostly women get migraine headaches, but about 6% of men get them too.
+Women are more likely to get migraine headaches, but about 6% of men get them too.
 Actor and director Ben Affleck is among those who have been slowed down by migraine pain.
 While directing Gone, Baby, Gone in 2006, he had a migraine so bad it sent him to the hospital.
 "I just kept on going and going and hardly slept," Affleck says.
 A regular sleep schedule helps prevent migraines.
 Go to bed and get up at the same time every day, even on weekends.

 When Grammy winner Carly Simon crooned, "I haven't got time for the pain," she wasn't referring to migraine headaches.
 But she could have been.
 Simon has made a lot of lifestyle changes to prevent headaches.
 "I don't smoke, I sleep for eight hours, and coffee is not a part of my life," Simon says.
 She also avoids alcohol, a common trigger for some people.
 Red wine, in particular, seems to set off migraine headaches.

 Cindy McCain has described her migraine pain as torture.
 "It feels like someone swung an axe and hit me in the forehead," she says of one of her headaches.
-The attacks were especially bad during her husband Sen. John McCain's presidential campaign in 2008.
+The attacks were especially bad during her late husband Sen. John McCain's presidential campaign in 2008.
 The bright lights from cameras often triggered headaches.
 "Sunglasses are a migraine sufferer's best friend," Cindy McCain says.

 Hall of Fame quarterback Troy Aikman started having headaches when he was a boy.
 "When you make a living getting hit, almost everyone has a headache, so it's not something that's much talked about," Aikman says.
 Constant travel and missed sleep made them worse.
 Migraine triggers vary among people, but travel can disrupt your regular routine and lead to headaches.
 Even weather changes and motion sickness can trigger them.